Borrowing to invest

 Case study: Bruce's geared investment

-year.
-He is negatively geared as his investment is producing a loss
+dividends.
+He is negatively geared as his investment is producing a

 income.
 If Bruce pays tax on his salary at 39%, he can reduce his